-What do we talk about when we talk about the devil… “the adversary…” the existence of evil?
-How has our tradition understood the presence of evil over time?
-How do we think about it now, both as individuals and as a community?
-We'll discuss these questions at 10am on Saturday, September 20.
+What do we talk about when we talk about the coming of the Kingdom... the Second Coming of Jesus... the future of God's world?
+How has our tradition understood the "end times"?
+How do we think about them now, both as individuals and as a community?
+We'll discuss these questions at 10am on Saturday, November 1.

 Trinity’s “Loving the Questions” series takes place more-or-less monthly on Saturday mornings.
 These conversations typically last around 90 minutes and include both teaching and discussion.
 Past topics have included Holy Eucharist, salvation, Anglican history, and Scripture.